What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 Church of Saints Gervasius and Protasius, Bormio

-The Parish Church of Saints Gervasius and Protasius, dedicated to the twin saints Gervasius and Protasius, sons of Saint Vitale and Saint Valeria and protectors of the Alpine village, has medieval origins and dates back to 824 AD.
+The Parish Church of Saints Gervasius and Protasius, dedicated to the twin saints Gervasius and Protasius, sons of St. Vitale and St. Valeria and protectors of the alpine village, has medieval origins and dates back to'824 AD.

-However, in 1621 it suffered complete destruction at the hands of the Spanish.
+However, in 1621 it underwentì a complete destruction by the Spanish.
 Its reconstruction was completed in 1641, taking on its present appearance.

-It is the oldest religious building in the town of Bormio and is located in the main square.
-Inside the church are ancient frescoes, some of which date back to 1393.
+It is the most ancient religious building in the town of Bormio and is located in the main square.
+Inside the church one can admire ancient frescoes, some of which date back to 1393.

-In addition, the interior is embellished with eight side chapels, some of which hold the coats of arms of the noble families of Bormio.
+In addition, the interior è embellished with eight side chapels, some of which hold the coats of arms of the noble families of Bormio.

-The church is open to the public according to the following hours: Monday through Friday from 7:30 a.m. to 6:45 p.m., and Saturday and Sunday from 7:30 a.m. to 7:15 p.m.
-Admission is free of charge.
+The church è open to the public according to the following hours: Monday through Friday from 7:30 a.m. to 6:45 p.m., and Saturday and Sunday from 7:30 a.m. to 7:15 p.m.
+Admission è free of charge.

 Bormio also has much to offer in its surroundings.
-In fact, the village is surrounded by several locations and attractions that will allow you to experience this area of Valtellina in 360 degrees.
+In fact, the village è surrounded by several resorts and attractions that will allow you to experience this area of Valtellina in 360 degrees.
 Here are some of the best places to see near Bormio.

-The Bormio Spas are divided into two fascinating spa complexes: the Bagni Vecchi and Bagni Nuovi, and are a perfect activity to do even when it rains.
+The Bormio Baths are divided into two fascinating thermal complexes: the Bagni Vecchi and the Bagni Nuovi, and are a'perfect activity to do even when it rains.

-The Bagni Vecchi boast an ancient history dating back millennia and offer visitors the chance to soak in authentic Roman baths and centuries-old caves.
-There is, in addition, a wonderful panoramic outdoor pool with breathtaking views of the town and surrounding valley.
+The Old Baths boast an ancient history dating back millennia and offer visitors the chance to soak in authentic Roman baths and centuries-old caves.
+There è also, a wonderful panoramic outdoor pool with breathtaking views of the town and surrounding valley.

-In contrast, the New Baths were built in more recent times and comprise four sectors with various thermal routes.
-Among their facilities, a sauna lined with stone pine, dating from the early 19th century, is definitely worth mentioning.
+Differently, the New Baths were built in more recent times and comprise four sectors with various spa routes.
+Among their facilities, è definitely worth mentioning is a sauna lined with stone pine, dating back to the early 19th century.

-Bormio Terme, on the other hand, is a modern spa located in the historic center.
-It has a 25-meter pool, relaxing pools, an exciting 60-meter-long water slide, Turkish baths, and several saunas (including a biosauna).
+Bormio Terme, on the other hand, è a modern spa located in the historic center.
+It features a 25-meter pool, relaxing pools, an exciting 60-meter-long water slide, Turkish baths, and several saunas (including a biosauna).

-• The Bagni Vecchi are open from 10 a.m. to 8 p.m., closing at 10 p.m. on Fridays, Saturdays, and during bridges and holidays.
+• The Old Baths are open from 10 a.m. to 8 p.m., closing at 10 p.m. on Fridays, Saturdays, and during bridges and holidays.

 • The New Baths, on the other hand, open from 11 a.m. to 10 p.m.

-• Bormio Terme is accessible from 10 a.m. to 6 p.m., but the facility is closed on Tuesdays.
+• Bormio Terme è accessible from 10 a.m. to 6 p.m., but the facility è closed on Tuesdays.

 7. Stelvio National Park